scrub/repair: persist scrub results.

 to implement this feature, we can have two omap entries for each object. one for shallow errors, the other for deep errors. and the deep scrub can rewrite both of them, while the shallow scrub can only overwrite the former one.

-#12 Updated by David Zafman about 3 years ago
+#12 Updated by David Zafman over 3 years ago

 Kefu Chai wrote: